XPeng P5

-The XPeng P5 (小鹏P5 (Xiǎopéng P5)) is a battery-powered subcompact sedan produced by the Chinese electric car company XPeng.
-It is the first mass-produced car to be equipped with lidar sensors for advanced driver-assistance systems (ADAS).
+The XPeng P5 (小鹏P5 (Xiǎopéng P5)) is a battery electric compact executive sedan produced by the Chinese electric car company XPeng.
+It is the first mass-produced car to be equipped with LiDAR sensors for its advanced driver-assistance system (ADAS).

 History

 At Auto Shanghai in April 2021, XPeng presented the third model of its brand, complementing the offer as a cheaper and smaller alternative to the flagship P7.
 It took the form of a compact 4-door sedan.

 In terms of styling, the P5 developed on the styling concept of the larger P7, distinguishing itself by a gently sloping roof line towards the short, slender ending of the rear part of the body.
 Headlights made in LED technology were connected by a light strip between them, while the charging port was located in the right front fender.

 The passenger compartment is kept in a minimalist design, dominated by a vast vertical multimedia system touch screen located at an angle between the edge of the dashboard and the central tunnel, characterised by a 15.6-inch diagonal.
 The vehicle is equipped with a third-generation Xmart OS 3.0 multimedia system with a voice control function.
+The P5 is known for its sleeping/cinema mode, front seats can lie flat to support an air bed along with the rear seat bottom cushions.
+Optional full-width projection screen, rear centre console mini-fridge, 220 V third party appliances.

 The P5 is the first mass-produced car in history to be optionally equipped with the advanced LiDAR Technology autonomous driving system.
-It consists of sensors cooperating with a laser ladar that scans the surroundings of the car at a distance of 150 metres in the range of 150 degrees, including traffic lights, other moving vehicles, as well as pedestrians and cyclists moving nearby.
-The 32 sensors include two LiDARs, 12 ultrasonic and 5 microwave sensors and 13 high-resolution image processing cameras.
+It consists of sensors cooperating with a LiDAR that scans the surroundings of the car at a distance of 150 metres in the range of 150 degrees, including traffic lights, other moving vehicles, as well as pedestrians and cyclists moving nearby.
+The 32 sensors include two LiDARs, 12 ultrasonic and 5 mmWave sensors and 13 high-resolution cameras.
 With future OTA improvements, the P5 has the hardware capable of L4 Autonomous driving.

 Sales of the P5 started in the fourth quarter of 2021, beginning in the Chinese market.
-It generated a lot of attention during its premiere.
-Within 53 hours of its debut, XPeng collected 10,000 orders for the P5.
-In 2022, they planned to start selling the vehicle also in selected Western European markets, starting with Norway.
+In 2022, XPeng said they plan to start selling the vehicle in select Western European markets, starting with Norway.

 Drivetrain

 The fully electric drive system of the P5 has a maximum range of approximately 600 km on a single charge.
-The car is for now only available in front-wheel drive and maybe later as all-wheel drive.
+The car is only available in front-wheel drive.

+2024 facelift

+Sales

+Within 53 hours of its debut at Auto Shanghai 2021, XPeng received 10,000 pre-orders for the P5.